 Farmers loft with private kitchen and bathroom

 You'll see a typical cross ('kruis' in Dutch) in the monumental window.
 Centuries ago the upper half of the window was filled with stained glass.
 The lower half had no glass and was covered by shutters only.

 Nowadays, this loft for 2 offers 21th century comfort: it is well isolated against cold and heat, features a large bathroom & shower, a complete, modern kitchen, an XL bed (width: 2 meters), a cosy seating area plus: super fast Wi-Fi.

 Downstairs there's an extra room looking into the front lawn towards the Vliet canal.
 A lovely spot to witness the boats passing by.

+Please mind the oak beams: they hardly yield.
 Funky detail: the door to the bathroom consists of the least damaged floorboards we took out.